University of Rennes 1

-In 2023, the University of Rennes 1 will merge with four schools in the "UNIR" project, in order to create a new University of Rennes.
+The University of Rennes 1 was a public university located in Rennes, France.
+It was founded in 1970, after splitting of the historic University of Rennes into two universities.
+On January 1, 2023, the University of Rennes 1 merged with five grandes écoles: Ecole des Hautes Etudes en Santé Publique, École nationale supérieure de chimie de Rennes, ENS Rennes, INSA Rennes and Sciences-Po Rennes to create the new University of Rennes.

 History

 Creation of the University of Brittany

 Asked by Francis II, Duke of Brittany, the Pope created the first university of Brittany in Nantes in 1460.
 It taught arts, medicine, law, and theology.

 In 1728, the mayor of Nantes, Gérard Mellier, asked that the university be moved to Rennes, which was more trade orientated already had the Parliament of Brittany.
 The law school was moved the Rennes in 1730.
 In 1793 the French Revolution closed all universities and it was not before 1806 that the Law school reopened in Rennes.

 Development of the faculties in Rennes

 In 1808, Napoleon I reorganized the universities in France, creating the University of France.
 From the 2 original cities housing the University of Brittany, only Rennes was included in this University.
 Nantes had to wait until 1970 to have again its university.
 In 1810 a faculty of letters opened, which gathered in 1839 five schools (French literature, foreign literature, ancient literature, history, and philosophy).
 The science faculty opened still in Rennes in 1840.
 Those 3 faculties remained without clear boundaries between them until 1885 with the creation of a "Conseil des facultés" which took in 1896 the name of University of Rennes.
 In the middle of the 19th century, they were gathered in the Palais Universitaire, located currently in the Quai Émile Zola, but were then scattered downtown.
 The faculty of law and the faculty of letter were thus relocated in 1909 in the Séminaire, located currently in the Place Hoche.